DanmarksAdresser/dawa-autocomplete2/README.md

 DAWA Autocomplete2 has no dependencies on other JavaScript-libraries.
 However, the component utilises several newer browser API's, so it is neccessary to load polyfills in older browsers such as IE11.

+DAWA Autocomplete2 is currently *alpha software*.
+This means the software may change in a backwards-incompatible way without notice.

 ## Browser support
 The component is tested in IE11, Edge, Chrome, Safari and Firefox.
 In IE11, we test using the med [core-js](https://github.com/zloirock/core-js) and [GitHubs fetch](https://github.com/github/fetch) polyfills.